FOR THE ARCHIVES:

 While this may be a good starting point, it would be interesting to remark on all of the variables.
 See this link for a good discussion of the topic also.

-2. Fertility--Nutrients are necessary for the above mentioned phytoplankton growth to occur.
-Increased fertility can occur naturally or be helped along artificially when necessary by fertilization.
+--Nutrients are necessary for the above mentioned phytoplankton growth to occur.
+Increased fertility can occur naturally or be helped along artificially when necessary by fertilization or fish manure from feeding the fish.
 Just adding nutrients or fertilizer is not the answer if the pond water chemistry is not alkaline enough for the plankton to utilize the nutrients.
 Adding fertilizer to a clear water pond with weeds or filamentous algae usually just results in those two "weeds" blooming instead of the plankton.
 Learn about and know how to do it right.

-6. Waste removal/flow through--As nutrients build up in the form of waste products, a pond's carrying capacity decreases if it is unable to rid itself of waste.
+--As nutrients build up in the form of waste products, a pond's carrying capacity decreases if it is unable to rid itself of waste.
 Ponds with efficient bacterial communities process waste better, thereby probably have higher "carrying capacity".
-Ponds with high natural flow through, such as those with a large watershed/volume ratio, have better ability to support more fish per acre.
+Ponds with high natural flow through, such as those with a large watershed/volume ratio, have better ability to support more fish per acre due to the 'flushing' factor.

-7. Aeration--Maybe a subgroup of #6, enhance a pond's ability to rid itself of waste, thereby increasing carrying capacity.
+--Maybe a subgroup of #6, enhance a pond's ability to rid itself of waste, thereby increasing carrying capacity.
 Perhaps more importantly, aeration makes "usable" water more plentiful within a pond by bringing oxygen throughout the water column.
-Obviously a pond that only has oxygen in the top five feet, but below, has seven feet of anoxic oxygen deficient water has less net carrying capacity per acre.
+Obviously a pond that only has oxygen in the top five feet, but below, has seven feet of anoxic oxygen (no DO) deficient water has less net carrying capacity per acre.

-8. Forage diversity--If a pond has species diversity that is appropriate to the goals of that particular ecosystem, it allows for more efficient movement of biomass up the food chain.
-In other words, if there is plentiful invertebrate life available that is utilizable by gizzard shad, then the presence of gizzard shad allows biomass to "flow" more efficiently up to a top end predator such as largemouth.
-This means a higher carrying capacity for the predator, although the carrying capacity could simultaneously decrease for species that would compete directly with the gizzard shad, such as bluegill.
+--If a pond has species diversity that is appropriate to the goals of that particular ecosystem, it allows for more efficient movement of biomass up the food chain.
+In other words, if there is plentiful invertebrate life available that is utilizable by gizzard shad, then the presence of gizzard shad and or BG allows biomass to "flow" more efficiently up to a top end predator such as largemouth.
+This means a higher carrying capacity for the predator, although the carrying capacity could simultaneously decrease for species that would compete directly with the gizzard shad, such as bluegill or shiners.

-10. Social interaction--The carrying capacity is lower in a pond amongst species that spend large amounts of energy fighting over cover territory, and spawning substrate.
-A limited expample would be an aquarium that might be able to hold three pounds of green sunfish biomass, but ultimately never reaches that carrying capacity because the GS spend most of their time attacking and killing each other.
-Ponds ecosystems can behave in a similar manner if a particularly agressive species, like bluegill fight over territory during late spring and summer.
+--The carrying capacity is lower in a pond amongst species that spend large amounts of energy fighting over cover territory, and spawning substrate.
+A limited example would be an aquarium that might be able to hold three pounds of green sunfish biomass, but ultimately never reaches that carrying capacity because the GS spend most of their time attacking and killing each other.
+Pond ecosystems can behave in a similar manner if a particularly aggressive species, like bluegill fight over territory during late spring and summer.

 In summary, all of these factors need to be considered to evaluate "carrying capacity".
 It might also be more useful to think of this in terms of pounds of fish per unit of water volume instead of surface area, since one surface acre could mean anywhere from one to twenty acre feet of water.